Last updated: January 2026

 Middle East & North Africa

-- Egypt – ACID system with blockchain-backed document verification
+- Egypt – ACID system with blockchain-backed document verification via Nafeza; mandatory for sea (2021) and air freight (January 2026)

 - Saudi Arabia – FASAH platform integrating cargo, customs, and payment data

-- Yemen – Advance Cargo Declaration (ACD9
+- Yemen – Advance Cargo Declaration (ACD)

 Across these markets, authorities consistently report: